top of page

 8 Sessions

-A simplified version of the Short Course, where the content is tailored for a younger audience.
+A simplified version of the Short Course, where the content is tailored for young adults.
 This program has its own version of Exploring Awareness included in it rather than a stand alone booklet.
 The recommended minimum age group for this program is 15 years.

 Coming Soon